Mercedes CLS review

 Our choice: CLS 350 CDI BlueEFFICIENCY

 The new Mercedes CLS clearly takes its cues from its sleek predecessor.
 With a mix of sweeping curves and bold creases, the CLS packs more visual appeal than rivals such as the Audi A7.
-As with the previous model, the Mercedes CLS is available as a four-door saloon only.
-All versions get eye-catching LED daytime running lights, while Sport models are treated to 19-inch alloy wheels and a racy looking bodykit.
+All versions get eye-catching LED daytime running lights, while AMG Line models are treated to 19-inch alloy wheels and a racy looking bodykit.
 Inside, quality is top notch, with classy and expensive feeling materials used throughout.
 What’s more, the attractively designed cabin is almost as stylish as its sleek exterior.

 Drivers wanting the ultimate in sporty driving dynamics should look elsewhere.
 However, the Mercedes CLS’s fine ride and handling set-up strikes the right balance between fun and comfort.
 Adaptive damping is standard on all models, which means the Mercedes copes effortlessly with poorly surfaced roads.

 Yet the direct and well-weighted steering, good body control and decent grip make the Mercedes a surprisingly agile choice.
 Along with a four-cylinder tuerbodiesel version, the most UK-relevant CLS is the CLS 350 V6 diesel, which now uses a nine-speed gearbox for greater fuel efficiency.
 It's all the CLS you could ever need, but for ardent power freaks, look no further than the 577bhp CLS 63 AMG, with its brawny 5.5-litre bi-turbo V8.